Table of Contents

 If you’ve managed to hit a perfect Defensive Lob and your opponent cannot counter it with a smash, you must re-capture the net and start asserting your dominance from there.

-It should be clear to you now that Lobs and Smashes go hand-in-hand and one is hit in reaction to the other.
+It should be clear to you now that Lobs and Smashes go hand-in-hand and one in reaction to the other.

 What is a Spike in Pickleball?